 Worship and life events:

-- Continue holding online worship, recording from home or the sanctuary with participation from small groups of people.
+- Continue holding online worship (even if you also do in-person), recording from home or the sanctuary with participation from small groups of people.

 - Have people spread out in the sanctuary.
 Allow only one family unit per pew with measured markers indicating proper physical distance in approved and marked seating areas.
 Explore meeting in a fellowship hall or outdoors if your space is small.